smod2378/Hotel-Management-System/README.md

 2. Concept Used : Swing (for GUI)
 3. Database Used : SQLite (DB Browser for SQLite)
 4. IDE Used : BlueJ

+(Also the important libraries to be imported in the project like *.jar file required for JDBC database connectivity and rs2.xml file for net.proteanit.sql package is provided in the repository)